 Academics and PhD students at Westminster are contributing in many areas of international legal scholarship, including: international legal theory, international human rights law, the law of armed conflict, international law of the sea, international refugee law, peaceful settlement of international disputes, international energy law, United Nations law, international criminal law, nuclear non-proliferation law, cyber security law, and international environmental law.

-Westminster EU Law Research Group
+European and Comparative Law Research Group

 Westminster Law and Theory Lab

 The focus of the Law and Theory Lab is on the link between the applied and the theoretical.
 The lab seeks to facilitate common scholarly activities and projects, acting as a bridge between the applied and the theoretical, and providing a supportive context within which radical new research can flourish.

 LGS is a partnership between the University of Kent (the main base for the centre), Keele University and the University of Westminster.
 The overall aim of LGS is to pioneer and facilitate research that analyses, investigates and deepens understanding of the relationship between law, gender and sexuality.